Andelad/project-content-vault/docs/core/App Logic.md

 - "Website coding" - Jan 5, 9am-3pm (6 hours)
 - "Client meeting" - Jan 8, 2pm-3pm (1 hour)
 - "Design work" - Jan 10, 10am-4pm (6 hours, with 2-hour lunch break = 4 work hours)
+- Total planned time for Jan 5-10: 6 + 1 + 4 = 11 hours

 **Key Rules:**
 - User manually creates these events
 - Must be linked to a project
-- Must have specific start/end times
+- Must have specific start/end times within a single day (cannot cross midnight)
-- **Removes that day from auto-estimate calculation**
+- **Each event removes that day from auto-estimate calculation**
 - In the future (not completed yet)

 **Effect on auto-estimates:**